Nondv/nondv.github.io/_posts/2023-02-19-yet-another-validation-dsl.md

 -   The core is minimal so it's easy to learn
 -   Because each DSL is created with pure functions, they can easily be re-used
 -   It's very portable as no special language features are required.
 Any functional or OOP language can have this.
-I assume it can even be done in C

 My particular example simply returns `true/false` but with some tuning it can return explanations for validation failures.